Bojarajan073/data-version-control/README.md

 dvc-mlops-poc

+Important: Never commit AWS credentials, access keys, or secret keys to GitHub.

 Installing DVC
-macOS

-Install DVC using Homebrew:
+On macOS, DVC can be installed using Homebrew:

 brew install dvc